TOPICS

 whose coefficients p_k give the number of simple paths of length k present in a graph G on n nodes.

-Since the smallest possible path is of length 1, path polynomials have polynomial degree at least 1.
+An empty graph has the zero polynomial as its path polynomial.
+For a graph with at least one edge, since the smallest possible path has length 1, the path polynomial has polynomial degree at least 1.
 In particular, p_1=m, where m(G) is the edge count of a graph G.

 Since path counts in a disconnected graph are the sum of path counts in its connected components, the path polynomial is additive over connected components.